-The second number in the ratio is the maximum percentage of your gross monthly income that can be spent on housing costs and recurring debt.
-For purposes of this ratio, debt includes payments on credit cards, auto/boat loans, child support, etcetera.
+The second number in the ratio is what percent of your gross income every month that should be applied to housing costs and recurring debt.
+For purposes of this ratio, debt includes credit card payments, car payments, child support, etcetera.

 - Gross monthly income of $4,500 x .28 = $1,260 can be applied to housing

 - Gross monthly income of $4,500 x .36 = $1,620 can be applied to recurring debt plus housing expenses

 With a 29/41 (FHA) qualifying ratio